Roshan-keshri/delta-demo/README.md

 # delta-demo
-This is Demo for Git &amp; Github class.
+This is Demo for Git & Github class.

 # teacher
 Roshan keshri